OpenElements/voting-contract/README.md

 Once this is done we can interact with the contract by using its unique id.

+> **Note**
+> The project contains the `deploy-hello-world-contract.sh` script that can be called to deploy the smart contract by calling the `HelloContractDeployment` java class.

 ### 4. Interacting with a Smart Contract

 The smart contract that we have deployed in the previous step can be interacted with by using the generated Java